auromitamitra/auromitamitra.github.io/_research/1_mongolian.md

 As part of this project, we trained an acoustic model on our own corpus of Khalka Mongolian speech and used this to force-align and anotate the data.
 The acoustic model can be downloaded [here](https://github.com/auromitamitra/Mongolian_Acoustic_Model).

 The data for this study can be found [here](https://github.com/auromitamitra/mongolian_vowel_harmony/tree/main/formant_data).
-[These](https://github.com/auromitamitra/mongolian_vowel_harmony/tree/main/scripts) are the Praat scripts used for data processing, annotation, and acoustic analyses.
+[These](https://github.com/auromitamitra/mongolian_vowel_harmony/tree/main/scripts) are the Praat and R scripts used for data processing, annotation, and acoustic analyses.

 Preliminary analyses sugest that the direction of coarticulation in non-harmonic sequences is primarily anticipatory (right-to-left), opposite to the direction of vowel harmony.
 This is unlike harmonic sequences, where coarticulation is primarity mechanico-inertial (left-to-right), the same as that of vowel harmony.